NuGet/Home/designs/FloatingStableAndPrerelease.md

 From the issue:

-As Noel, who uses NuGet packages in PackageReference based projects,
+* I would like to use floating versions that only resolve to stable versions of the package (Current behavior)

-I would like to use floating versions that only resolve to stable versions of the package (Current behavior) I would like to use floating versions that can resolve to the latest version even if the latest happens to be a pre-release version.
+* I would like to use floating versions that can resolve to the latest version even if the latest happens to be a pre-release version.
-I would like to additionally define whether I want to resolve to rc, beta, alpha or all pre-releases.
+* I would like to additionally define whether I want to resolve to rc, beta, alpha or all pre-releases.

 ## Goals